adamboss95/wahab-obsidian/Linux/Module 4 Linux Fundamentals/Module 4 Linux Fundamentals.md

 2. **grep/egrep Text Processors Commands**
 - grep
-	- stands for "global regular expression print." processess text line by line and prints any lines which match a specified pattern
+	- stands for "global regular expression print." processes text line by line and prints any lines which match a specified pattern
 	- `grep` used for simpler pattern matching with basic regular expressions.
 	- `grep monkey strawhats` = searches and displays the line having monkey in it in the file strawhats
 	- `grep abdulwahab /etc/passwd` = displays the line that has abdulwahab in it